JavaGT/wearetheuniversity.org/source/blog/2024/08/31/student-opinions-cuts.md

 ---

 It would cut majority of GISCI papers and a significant portion of relevant geography papers in Bachelors.
-It would cut off any opportunity for me to pursue PostGrad in Environmental Science.
+It would cut off any opportunity for me to pursue PostGrad in Environmental Science.---

----

 While it may not affect me as much, I am worried that my friends doing arts courses may have to compromise their enjoyment of papers and conglomerate with a larger cohort with fewer chances of support.
 I worry about both majors, especially since geography, as both a science and arts major, may be affected by the restructuring.
 In my current position, I fear the cuts may risk reducing the market further than what it was for the skills I have gained, and I will lose the network of connections I have fostered throughout my years here.

 ---